 Notes

-These pumpkin cheesecake bars will keep, stored in the refrigerator, for 3-4 days.
+• Storing leftovers.
+These pumpkin cheesecake bars will keep fresh, stored in the refrigerator, for 3-4 days.
 You may also freeze them for up to 2 months.

-To freeze: fully cool the cheesecake bars, then place the cooled cheesecake (whole or sliced) on a freezer-friendly platter and freeze, uncovered, until completely firm.
+• To freeze.
+Fully cool the bars to room temperature.
+Then, after chilling the bars in the refrigerator for at least 6 hours first, place the chilled cheesecake (whole or sliced) on a freezer-friendly platter and freeze, uncovered, until completely firm.
 Once firm, remove the cheesecake from the freezer and wrap it in heavy-duty aluminum foil.
-Then place it in a freezer bag; seal the bag and return it to freezer for up to 2 months.
+Then place it in a freezer bag, seal the bag and return it to freezer for up to 2 months.
 When ready to serve, remove the foil and defrost in the fridge overnight.

 Serving: 1bar, Calories: 373kcal, Carbohydrates: 34g, Protein: 6g, Fat: 25g, Saturated Fat: 14g, Cholesterol: 114mg, Sodium: 245mg, Potassium: 162mg, Fiber: 1g, Sugar: 27g, Vitamin A: 4577IU, Vitamin C: 1mg, Calcium: 80mg, Iron: 1mg